-Employees may take leave to vote on election day for two consecutive hours when polls are open.
+Employees may take leave on election day to give them two consecutive hours when polls are open to vote.
 The employer may specify the hours during which the employee may be absent.
 However, if the employee requests the leave of absence at the beginning or end of the work shift, the employer must grant that request (Utah Code § 20a-3-103(1)).